am-lola/lepp3/README.md

 The `lepp3` library is inherently modular and flexible.
-To get started in its different components, it helps to look at the structure used for environment modeling during [experiments](./config/lab-lola.toml) with the robot LOLA:
+To get started in its different components, it helps to look at the structure used for environment modeling during [experiments](./config/lab-lola.toml) with the robot LOLA (the different components can be activated/deactivated at will through the config file):

 ![Alt text](https://g.gravizo.com/svg?
   digraph G {